PRL-PRG/r-compile-server/doc/value-type.md

 - Is the value **maybe altrep**?
   - How has PIR been dealing with `ALTREP` anyways?
 Maybe all `ALTREP` have attributes?
 Maybe there just aren't enough `ALTREP` to trigger bugs?

+### Effects

+- `ReadsGlobalEnv` and `WritesGlobalEnv`: does the value potentially access a global environment?
+Since we have want to reuse functions across global environments. e.g. `StVar` initially could, but if we know the variable is in-scope it won't; similarly `StVarSuper` if the variable is in a parent scope.
+  - Maybe refine which environments an instruction with `ReadsEnv`/`WritesEnv`/`LeaksEnv` may access.

 ### What kinds of operations do we want to primarily target?

 - Scalar computations